EvanHahn/evanhahn-dot-com/gatsby/src/markdown-posts/2011-03-25-use-text-to-speech-if-you-cant-proofread-aloud.md

 ---
-title: "Use text-to-speech if you can&#8217;t proofread aloud"
+title: Use text-to-speech if you can't proofread aloud
 author: Evan Hahn
 layout: post
 path: /use-text-to-speech-if-you-cant-proofread-aloud/